johncastro100/Phase_1_Project/README.md

 Microsoft may be able to ensure early success by understanding the competition and branding themselves to go with or against the grain.

 ## Data Understanding
-Imdb has a large dataset identifying and categorizing aspects of each film.
-Each film, director, and even team member are assigned a specific ID that associates them with information necessary for futher analysis.

-### Data Preparation
+Data was gathered from various credible sources to gain knowledge of films and their success in the industry.
+The data showed us film success in terms of gross revenue, domestic and international, and the budgets for these films.
+The genre of the films were determined to see which genres encompass the top films in the industry.

 ## Exploratory Data Analysis
-Top ten grossing movies ranked by their total gross revenue, with each movie represented by two bars: one for its domestic gross revenue (shown in blue) and one for its international revenue (shown in pale blue).
+**Top ten grossing movies** ranked by their total gross revenue, with each movie represented by two bars: one for its domestic gross revenue (shown in blue) and one for its international revenue (shown in pale blue).

 ![Chart](images/top_10_movies1.png)